-Any competitor who rides in such a way as to constitute a hazard to the safety or wellbeing of the competitor, mount, other competitors, their mounts, spectators, or others will be penalized accordingly.

-- Any act or series of actions that in the opinion of the judge, TD, steward, member of the discipline ground jury can be defined as dangerous riding shall be penalized at the discretion of the discipline ground jury. - If such actions are reported, the discipline ground jury shall decide if there is a case to be answered.
-If an individual member of the discipline ground jury observes such actions, they may eliminate or penalize the competitor forthwith on their own authority.
+- Any competitor who rides in such a way as to constitute a hazard to the safety or wellbeing of the competitor, mount, other competitors, their mounts, spectators, or others will be penalized accordingly. - Any act or series of actions that in the opinion of the judge, TD, steward, member of the discipline ground jury can be defined as dangerous riding shall be penalized at the discretion of the discipline ground jury. - If such actions are reported, the discipline ground jury shall decide if there is a case to be answered.
 There is no appeal against a discipline ground jury decision.

-Article 15-Safety
+Article 15-Safety (Policy 0800)

 USPC is committed to safety while recognizing that equestrian activities are inherently dangerous.
-The USPC Safety Handbook is an excellent resource for more making safety a priority at all rallies and Pony Club functions.
+The USPC Safety Handbook is an excellent resource for making safety a priority at all rallies and Pony Club functions.
 This dedication to safety extends to requiring certain equipment be utilized during Pony Club activities and include:

-- Protective Headgear (Policy 0800.A): USPC requires members participating in mounted and some unmounted activities to wear a properly fitted equestrian helmet, securely fastened, containing certification that it meets the criteria established by the following international or national safety bodies: ASTM F1163 (North America), AS/NZ 3838 (Australia and NZ), PAS 015 (UK). - Safety Vest/Body Protector (Policy 0800.C): USPC requires members to wear a properly fitted equestrian body protector when jumping cross-country or solid obstacles during any activity sponsored by the USPC, its regions, registered clubs or riding center programs.
+- Protective Headgear (Policy 0810): USPC requires members participating in mounted and some unmounted activities to wear a properly fitted equestrian helmet, securely fastened, containing certification that it meets the criteria established by the following international or national safety bodies: ASTM F1163 (North America), AS/NZ 3838 (Australia and NZ), PAS 015 (UK). - Safety Vest/Body Protector (Policy 0830): USPC requires members to wear a properly fitted equestrian body protector when jumping cross-country or solid obstacles during any activity sponsored by the USPC, its regions, registered clubs or riding center programs.
+A member may wear a body protector at their discretion for any mounted activity.
 USPC recommends wearing a body protector that is ASTMcertified (manufactured in US) or certified to the BETA Level 3 (manufactured in Great Britain). - 3.
-Medical Armbands and Bracelets (Policy 0800.B): - USPC requires that members participating in any USPC affiliated mounted or unmounted activity, must wear either a Medical Armband or Medical Bracelet while participating in the activity.
+Medical Armbands and Bracelets (Policy 0820 and 0820P): - USPC requires that members participating in any USPC affiliated mounted or unmounted activity, must wear either a Medical Armband or Medical Bracelet while participating in the activity.
 The member may choose which one to wear. - Medical armbands must include a current completed copy of the individual's USPC or USEA Medical Card.
 It must be worn on the upper arm.
-If the member has small arms, he/she may safety pin the armband to his/her upper sleeve.
+If the member has small arms, they may safety pin the armband to his/her upper sleeve.
 (Armbands are available for purchase from Shop Pony Club.) - Medical bracelets must visibly list these six items on them: name and date of birth, contact information, known allergies, current medications, and existing medical conditions.
-More information is acceptable, but these six items are required to be on the bracelet

-- All officials on site at the USPC mounted or unmounted activity are encouraged to work with the competitors to remind them of this requirement.

-- Any member at a USPC affiliated mounted or unmounted activity found not wearing either a medical armband or medical bracelet must be removed from the activity until the member conforms to the policy requirements.

-- Tetrathlon competitors will not be required to wear them while actually shooting or swimming but must have them visible and next to them for these activities and must wear them at all other times.

-- 4. Unmounted Footwear: When working in the barn or near mounts unmounted footwear must meet all the following criteria:

-- Thick-soled, shoes/boots (short or tall)

-- · Cover the ankle
+More information is acceptable, but these six items are required to be on the bracelet - All officials on site at the USPC mounted or unmounted activity are encouraged to work with the competitors to remind them of this requirement. - Any member at a USPC affiliated mounted or unmounted activity\ found not wearing either a medical armband or medical bracelet must be removed from the activity until the member conforms to the policy requirements. - \ Tetrathlon competitors will not be required to wear them while actually shooting or swimming but must have them visible and next to them for these activities and must wear them at all other times. - 4.
+Unmounted Footwear: When working in the barn or near mounts unmounted footwear must meet all the following criteria: - Thick-soled, shoes/boots (short or tall) - Cover the ankle

 - In good condition

-- Made of leather or synthetic materials
+- · Made of leather or synthetic materials

 - · Entirely closed

-- · Securely fastened
+- Securely fastened

 - · Well-fitted to foot

 - Sturdy construction (e.g., Ugg-type boots do not meet this requirement)